 Investigating and Supporting the Development of Ambitious and Equitable Mathematics Instruction at Scale.
 National Science Foundation, Co-Principal Investigator (with Paul Cobb, PI, Kara Jackson, Tom Smith, and Erin Henrick, co-PIs).

-MIST was an ongoing project that investigating the following question: What does it take to support mathematics teachers' development of ambitious and equitable instructional practices on a large scale?
+MIST is a project that investigating the following question: What does it take to support mathematics teachers' development of ambitious and equitable instructional practices on a large scale?

 Project website: http://vanderbi.lt/mist

 Data in conversation: Professional learning opportunities in teachers’ data-centered collaborative talk.
 Spencer Foundation.
 Principal Investigator.

 This project examined middle school mathematics teachers’ data-centered workgroup conversations in two urban districts.
 Student data were central there, as many district schools had not met AYP goals on state assessments.
 The central question was: How do mathematics teachers’ data-centered collaborative conversations shape professional learning opportunities?

 Urban Teacher Scholars Program: Bridging Theory and Practice for Novice Teachers.
 Funded by Teachers for a New Era Grant, Carnegie Foundation.
 Principal Investigator.